God is our sovereign king. This week, we’ll meditate on what that means and how we should respond.

 Our Series on the Attributes of God

 Today’s meditation is part of a series focused on the attributes of God.
-I’m using Chip Ingram’s The Knowledge of the Holy: The Attributes of God: Their Meaning in the Christian Life“>The Knowledge of the Holy as references for definitions and some insight.
+I’m using Chip Ingram’s The Real God: As He Longs for You to See Him and A.W.
+Tozer’s The Knowledge of the Holy as references for definitions and some insight.
 If you would like to learn more about each of these attributes, I recommend starting with Ingram’s book (he quotes Tozer often).